Stagecoach Inn (Shelburne, Vermont)

 The Stagecoach Inn is an exhibit building located at Shelburne Museum in Shelburne, Vermont.

 History

-Hezekiah Barnes built the Stagecoach Inn in Charlotte, Vermont, in 1783.
+Major General Hezekiah Barnes built the Stagecoach Inn in Charlotte, Vermont, in 1783.
 A former captain in the United States Militia, Barnes had moved with his family to Charlotte in 1780 and established the inn and a trading post on opposite sides of the main stage route from Montreal to southern New England.

 Built on a Georgian plan, the Stagecoach Inn, which town residents referred to as the Tavern Stand, possesses regularly spaced windows and two central, side-lit doors that are distinctive elements of the vernacular Federal style popular in the eighteenth century.

 Relocation

 When the Shelburne Museum dismantled and reassembled the Stagecoach Inn on the grounds in 1949, it needed restoration.
 Museum contractors removed the dividing walls in the second-story ballroom, returning it to its former dimensions; they rebuilt ten fireplaces, two brick ovens, and two ham-smoking chambers; applied paneling and plaster finishes that approximated those found in New England in the late 18th century; and fashioned replacement window casings and chair rails with antique carpenter's planes.
 Finally, they reconstructed the broad porch that had originally wrapped around the building's exterior to re-create the inn's early appearance.